Siteimprove/alfa/docs/guides/writing-a-parser.md

 ## Implementing the parser

-Our strategy is to define individual "atomic" parsers for each of the tokens and then use the functions available in the `alfa-parser` package to combine them into the final parser in such a way that it encodes the grammar defined above.
-The individual parsers will be very simple since they will only check that a token has one of the valid literal values for that token.
-If it does, it will return an `Ok` result with the parsed token and the rest of the tokens ready to be parsed by the next parser.
-If it doesn't, it will return an `Err` result with a message and the parsing will terminate.
+Out aim is to write a parser that consumes an array of tokens (in our case strings) and returns a result of either `Ok`, with the result and the rest of the tokens, or an `Err` result with a message containing relevant information on why the parsing failed.

+The strategy is:
+- write individual atomic parsers to parse each indivial token using string matching
+- combine the atomic parser using the combinators from `alfa-parser` into the final parser in such a way that it encodes the grammar

 Start by adding the following imports
 ```TS